-- Personal injury: Personal injury protection covers legal expenses when someone sues you for libel, slander or wrongful eviction.
-The liability coverage in homeowners policies often excludes personal injury protection, although it can sometimes be added by an endorsement.
+- Personal injury: Personal injury coverage covers legal expenses when someone sues you for libel, slander or wrongful eviction.
+The liability coverage in homeowners policies often excludes personal injury coverage, although an endorsement can sometimes add it.
 Your umbrella insurance policy will kick in to help cover the costs from personal injury lawsuits.

 There are some kinds of damages not covered by umbrella policies:

 - Business losses: An umbrella policy will not typically cover your home office property.
 Likewise, umbrella insurance will not cover court costs or attorney fees associated with lawsuits filed against your home-based business.
 You could, however, purchase business insurance that includes liability coverage.

 - Losses caused by criminal acts: Like the liability coverage of your home insurance policy, an umbrella policy won’t cover losses caused by illegal activity.
 For instance, if a policyholder operates an illegal, homemade fireworks business and an accidental explosion burns down a neighbor’s home, the insurer would not likely pay a claim.

 - Personal belongings: The personal property coverage of your homeowners policy will pay to replace your belongings, like clothing and furniture, following a covered loss, but an umbrella policy won’t.
 Umbrella insurance only covers the personal belongings of others when you’re at fault for a loss.